 First of all, ensure you buy the correct grind size for your brewing method.
 That means coarse for French press, medium for drip coffee, and ultra-fine for espresso.
 Not all brands offer grind size options, so shop around if you need to.

 Second, look for companies that roast and grind to order and offer fast shipping.
-This ensures that your coffee won’t have much time to lose the flavor before it gets to you.
+This ensures that your coffee won’t have much time to lose the flavour before it gets to you.

 Many online coffee brands claim to sell the best Costa Rica beans, but unfortunately, many of these claims are untrue, and you might end up with a blend.

-If you’re unsure where to start finding good quality beans, here are some of our favorite single origin Costa Rican coffee beans.
+If you’re unsure where to start finding good quality beans, here are some of our favourite single origin Costa Rican coffee beans.

 Tarrazu is probably the most well-known growing region.
 Beans from this area have a particularly excited acidity that can catch even veteran coffee lovers by surprise.

 Thanks to solid infrastructure and magical growing conditions, Costa Rican coffee beans are finding their rightful place among the planet’s finest.
-Their bright acidity and sweet flavors are charming coffee drinkers worldwide.
+Their bright acidity and sweet flavours are charming coffee drinkers worldwide.

-To get an authentic taste of the country, our favorite this year comes from Volcanica Coffee.
-Their Costa Rican Peaberry is a delightfully flavorful brew, with a sweet fruitiness that’s perfectly balanced by bright citrus acidity.
+To get an authentic taste of the country, our favourite this year comes from Rightbean Coffee.
+Their Costa Rica Affinity is a delightfully flavorful brew, with sweet citrus that’s perfectly balanced by rich chocolate.

 Costa Rica coffee is exclusively Arabica.
-In fact, in 1988, the government outlawed robusta coffee beans all together to maintain the country’s reputation for producing only the highest quality coffee.
+In fact, in 1988, the government outlawed robusta coffee beans altogether to maintain the country’s reputation for producing only the highest quality coffee.
 It’s the only country in the world where this has been done, though the law was reversed in 2018 (5).